 Does Celtic Salt Break a Fast?

-Celtic salt, like other pure salts, has no calories, carbohydrates, proteins, or fats.
+Celtic salt, like other pure natural salts, has no calories, carbohydrates, proteins, or fats.
 It does not provide any energy that would typically be needed to break a fast metabolically.
 As it does not contain sugar or any calories, Celtic salt does not stimulate an insulin response in the body.
 This is crucial during fasting, as one of the primary benefits of fasting is reducing insulin levels and increasing insulin sensitivity.

 Moreover, Celtic salt does not impact autophagy—the process by which cells recycle their components, a key benefit of prolonged fasting.
 Instead, the minerals in Celtic salt can actually support the body’s hydration status during a fast.
 Maintaining electrolyte balance with additions like Celtic salt can be beneficial, especially in longer fasting periods or in therapeutic fasting, where nutrient intake must be meticulously managed to avoid deficiencies.